Dil Vil Pyaar Vyaar

 Dil Vil Pyaar Vyaar is a 2014 Punjabi Family drama film directed by Manjeet Maan featuring Gurdas Maan, Neeru Bajwa, Jassi Gill, Manav Vij and Rajiv Thakur.

 Plot

-Dil Vil Pyaar Vyaar is a story of four brothers where the eldest one Agam (Gurdas Maan) takes care of his younger brothers and wants them to get married, but the brothers disapprove of this and want Agam to get married first who in turn is hesitant of going for marriage because of an incident that took place in his life years ago.
+Dil Vil Pyaar Vyaar is a story of four brothers where the eldest one, Agam, takes care of his younger brothers and wants them to get married.
+However, the brothers disapprove of this and want Agam to get married first who in turn is hesitant of going for marriage because of an incident that took place in his life years ago.